-The NCI Annual Plan and Budget Proposal
+Preparing the NCI Annual Plan and Budget Proposal

-CRS consults with the Office of the Director and other Divisions, Offices, and Centers on evaluation-related projects, analyses, and requests.
-In addition, CRS conducts evaluation tasks for a limited number of high priority areas.
-CRS represents NCI in trans-NIH planning and evaluation-focused efforts.
+Evaluation is an important component of data-driven decision making.
+CRS consults with the NCI Office of the Director and the DOCs on evaluation-related projects, analyses, and requests.
+In addition, CRS conducts evaluations for select trans-NCI priority areas and represents NCI in trans-NIH evaluation-focused efforts.